 Science is an exciting time in second grade!
 Students get to spend time in our middle school science lab to investigate friction, landforms, and animal adaptations.
 This is also the year that we get to watch caterpillars change into butterflies before our eyes!
 We take a trip to the zoo at the end of our animal unit in the spring to discover more about animal habitats.

 The Bible and our relationship with Jesus is woven all throughout our curriculum.
-We begin the year by learning about the Fruits of the Spirit and how we can display those fruits in our own lives.
+We begin the year by learning about the Fruit of the Spirit and how we can display those in our own lives.
 We talk about how we want to model our lives after Jesus and grow to look more like Him each day through our words, actions, and thoughts.

 Third grade is an important transitional year.
 Students need constant encouragement and continued support, but they also need to be pushed toward independence.

 In Bible, we have memory work.
-Working on developing our memory is one benefit, but the verses we learn will help your child throughout his/her lifetime when encouragement is needed from the One who gives us everything.
+Working on developing our memory is one benefit, but the verses we learn will help your child throughout their lifetime when encouragement is needed from the One who gives us everything.
 Our Bible lessons begin with Abraham, Isaac, and Jacob.
 We learn about Joseph and Daniel, too.
-We use our Bibles to read about these great men of God and in doing so, we not only learn their stories, but we learn about the characteristics they possessed, such as obedience, patience, forgiveness, perseverance, honesty, and trustworthiness.
+We use our Bibles to read about these great men of God and in doing so, we not only learn their stories, but we learn about the characteristics they possessed such as obedience, patience, forgiveness, perseverance, honesty, and trustworthiness.
 Learning how to find scripture references is a challenge, but a skill that will help them as they learn to study God’s will for their lives.

 Fourth-grade students are challenged in multiple areas, including academic, spiritual, physical, and social/emotional.